kostya05983/eltex_test_task/README.md

 ## Authors

 **kostya05983**
-you can write me on:kostya05983@mail.ru
+you can write me on: kostya05983@mail.ru